alphagov/govuk_publishing_components/docs/component-wrapper-helper.md

 The component wrapper helper accepts the following options.

 - `id` - accepts a string for the element ID attribute
-- `data` - accepts a hash of data attributes
+- `data_attributes` - accepts a hash of data attributes
 - `aria` - accepts a hash of aria attributes
 - `classes` - accepts a space separated string of classes, these should not be used for styling and must be prefixed with `js-`